 In determining whether or not a just cause for dismissal exists, the court takes into account the totality of circumstances such as object and nature of the business, situation of workplace, position and role of the employee, motive of the misconduct, past workplace attitude and the perils of workplace ethics.
 The burden of proof of the existence of just cause for dismissal is on the employer.

-How about Dismissal Procedure?
+How about the Dismissal Procedure?

-For example, one of the most litigated issues in wrongful termination case is whether the employer’s notice of termination includes the sufficient information for the employee to defend himself.
+For example, one of the most litigated issues in the wrongful termination case is whether the employer’s notice of termination includes sufficient information for the employee to defend himself.
 Some employers send a notice which only includes a list of the articles that the employee is alleged to violate.
-Almost always this sort of notice is struck down by the court, because the court requires the notice to be fully informative to the extent it specifies the substantial facts and evidences as to the accusation so that the employee can grasp the nature of the accusation and defend himself.
+Almost always this sort of notice is struck down by the court because the court requires the notice to be fully informative to the extent it specifies the substantial facts and evidence as to the accusation so that the employee can grasp the nature of the accusation and defend himself.

 If the employer has not followed the dismissal procedure prescribed in the LSA and his internal regulations, the dismissal itself becomes void.

-How to Appeal the Employer’s Unjust Dismissal
+How to Appeal the Unjust Dismissal

 When the employee objects to the employer’s dismissal based on its unjustness, he can file a petition with the Labor Relations Commission within 3 months of the dismissal.

-Furthermore, if it turns out that (i) the employer maliciously terminated the contract for the sole purpose of eliminating the employee from the workplace without any cause or (ii) the employer’s unjust dismissal was made knowingly or recklessly while any ordinary person would find that it did not fall within the violation of the employment rules and contract at all, the employer’s act constitutes a tort and therefore he must pay a consolation money to the employee in addition to the back pays.
+Furthermore, if it turns out that (i) the employer maliciously terminated the contract for the sole purpose of eliminating the employee from the workplace without any cause or (ii) the employer’s unjust dismissal was made knowingly or recklessly while any ordinary person would find that it did not fall within the violation of the employment rules and contract at all, the employer’s act constitutes a tort and therefore he must pay consolation money to the employee in addition to the back pays.

 © 2014 Wonil Chung, a Korean Licensed Lawyer, Chung & Partners, a Korean Law Firm.
 All rights reserved.